jasonherngwang/eight-wonders/README.md

 >"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"

-The solution involves finding the lowest-cost Hamiltonian cycle for an undirected symmetric graph.
+We must solve for the lowest-cost Hamiltonian cycle for an undirected symmetric graph.
 Of three algorithms considered, the dynamic programming solution was selected due to a desire for an exact solution.
 Since `n ≤ 8`, the computation speed was acceptable.

 | Algorithm | Description | Accuracy | Time Complexity |
 | --- | --- | --- | --- |